Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 10. Storage: There’s a lot of paraphernalia associated with gardening: tools, fertilizer, compost, buckets… Space is limited on a rooftop and it’s hard to camouflage a storage area.
 Shelves will suffice.
 Some rooftop gardeners opt for narrow closets.
 Another option is bench seating with built in storage, to do double duty.

 11. Cost: Last but not least, how much are you willing to spend?
 You can start small and add on, buying more pots and plants (and soil) as you go.
 The real expense comes when you want to start hardscaping and building on the roof.
-Laying tiles or stone, building raised beds and boxes, adding lighting and furniture can all start to add up.
+Laying tiles or stone, building raised beds and boxes, and adding lighting and furniture can all start to add up.
 Plus, you may need more structural work to support them.

 Loved by Our Customers